 Anthropologie has an eclectic assortment of furnishings and home goods that skews a bit Global, but still works for a maximalist space.
-Remember, the key is to curate your pieces, so look carefully through the listings and you’ll spot amazing finds like the Targua Optical Inlay Coffee Table or this patterned three-draw dresser — the busy pattern was made for a maximalist space.
+Remember, the key is to curate your pieces, so look carefully through the listings and you’ll spot amazing finds like the Targua Optical Inlay Coffee Table or the Scroll Vine Inlay Three-Drawer Dresser — the busy pattern was made for a maximalist space.

 Now is the time to go big with a statement piece to anchor your room, and CB2 has you covered here.
 For example, in the living room, pick a sofa that matches your favorite design style — whether that be mountain rustic, mid-century modern, or Scandinavian.
 That will be the jumping-off point for the other pieces in your room and worth investing money in.
 Large items should be looked at as timeless heirloom pieces and will be able to grow with your home as your style changes.